Snaacky/thewiki/docs/advanced/naming.md

 :   The season and episode number, in `SXXEXX` format

     !!!info
-    For specials, use season 0 (`S00EXX`) for guaranteed automatic parsing and correct identification. *However, it is suggested to add an additional identifier such as including `OVA` or the episode title (i.e. `S00E01.OVA.Title`) to easily differentiate between episodes*
+    For specials, use season 0 (`S00EXX`) for guaranteed automatic parsing and correct identification. *You should also include an additional identifier for viewers to easily differentiate between episodes, such as including the episode title (recommended), `OVA`, or the absolute episode number*
+    !!!

+    !!!warning
+    Do not use decimal numbering (`X.5`) as a single method of identifying specials, as these are often not supported by most software. *You may use these in conjunction with the `SXXEXX` identifier, though absolute numbering is more preferred*
     !!!

 ![#eed49f](https://placehold.co/14x14/eed49f/eed49f.png) Episode title [!badge variant="success" text="Optional"]